 Detailed analysis of FS links densities in the various FS bands from 94.1 GHz to 174.8 GHz

-his analysis highlights the need to validate whether the FS link density for the W/D bands differs from the one specified for the E-band in Report ITU-R F.2239, in order to determine the required FS unwanted emission limits in Recommendation ITU-R F.[EESS-PROTECTION] and eventually define the RF channel arrangement for FS in W/D bands.
+This analysis highlights the need to validate whether the FS link density for the W/D bands differs from the one specified for the E-band in Report ITU-R F.2239, in order to estimate the FS operational parameters for FS in W/D bands.

 In order to achieve the above, this analysis is proposing to reuse the approach described in Annex A2 of Report ITU-R F.2239 in order to determine an appropriate FS link density level.
 A new tool was developed following the methodology contained in Annex A2 (see Attachment 1 of this Annex for a detailed description of the methodology used).